July 27th is also known as Walk On Stilts Day and Take Your Houseplants For A Walk Day.

-The "900" is a dangerous two-and-a-half revolution spin off a vertical ramp.
+The "900" is a dangerous two-and-a-half revolution spin of a vertical ramp.

 Sir Walter Raleigh was the man to bring it from Virginia.
 The tales say that one of his servants who was smoking a pipe had water thrown over him as someone feared he was on fire.

-The first recorded example of having to “quarantine” was written by The Ragusan Republic on this day.
+1377 The first recorded example of having to “quarantine” was written by The Ragusan Republic.

 The Ragusan Republic, modern-day Dubrovnik, Croatia, was the first city to implement a compulsory 30-day quarantine for anyone traveling from a high infected plague area.

 French King Philip II battled Holy Roman Emperor Otto IV and King John of England, resulting in King John losing Normandy.

 Who said what today throughout history?
 Here are the most famous things people have said on July 27.

 “There never was a good war, or a bad peace.”